reconstructive/reconstructive/README.md

 👨‍💻 **GitHub:** [reconstructive](https://github.com/reconstructive)

 ### About Me 🌐
-Seasoned data scientist specializing in applying machine learning for financial services.
+Seasoned data scientist specializing in the application of machine learning for solving problems in the financial services industry.

 ### Professional Highlights 🌟
 - **Principal Data Scientist** - Kinetic (2023 - Present)